Loading...

 Search

 The Search button (Section 3) opens Location Search — type an address, place name or paste coordinates, or browse categories like Fuel, Restaurant and Accommodation.
+Every hit in the result list is also dropped on the map as a blue dot — tap a dot to open that place’s details, exactly like tapping its list entry.

 Long-Press the Map